PMBoK project definition

 definition, ie. till the Scope Definition

-products may be produced by products, then we would have to wait till the
+may be produced by products, then we would have to wait till the Scope

-Scope Definition process with the decision about project execution.
+Definition process with the decision about project execution.
+Otherwise: if

-Otherwise: if uniqueness in the 1.2.1 definition means anything, we may not
+uniqueness in the 1.2.1 definition means anything, we may not say that an

-say that an endeavor is a project before executing the Scope Definition
+endeavor is a project before executing the Scope Definition process.

-some other developed previously.
-A program: “Thousand (elementary) schools
+same documentation as some other developed previously.
+A program: “Thousand

-„Leipzig” type are popular in Poland and probably in other former communist
+buildings of „Leipzig” type are popular in Poland and probably in other former

-countries.
-The design, type of location, subcontractors and owner were the
+communist countries.
+The design, type of location, subcontractors and owner

-same for all the schools.
-But every process of school building development
+were the same for all the schools.
+But every process of school building

-might have been considered as really separate project.
-And every real, not
+development might have been considered as really separate project.
+And

-methodically oriented building company, would think just this way, without
+every real, not methodically oriented building company, would think just

 process initiation no one bothers with testing whether a product is unique